 If we were to do the hike ourselves, we almost always keep things simple and take Mountain Houses and Jetboil (you will have to buy the gas locally).

 I started the hike with 2 liters of water and Jacob with 1.
-The next couple of days, I realized the 1 litter was enough.
+The next couple of days, I realized the one liter was enough.
 Each evening, we would refill with the extra boiled water from the tea kettle.

 During our hike, we had tea made from the streams and rivers and all of our dishes were washed in them.
 Our guide and porters always drank from them with no filters as well.